 Needless to say, her special breakfast of choice involves Nutella.

 Once I’d been reminded of it, I couldn’t stop thinking about it.
-Specifically, how I could use it as an ingredient, rather than just a spread.
+Specifically, how I could use Nutella as an ingredient, rather than just a spread.
 And then I thought, hey, shortbread is just fat, sugar and flour, and Nutella is basically fat and sugar, so if I add flour to Nutella, then it should make shortbread.
 Right?

 Mix mix mix.
 It formed brown crumbs, but there was no way they were going to stick together.

 I added more Nutella.
 Mix mix mix mix.
 The crumbs were definitely browner, but they were still crumbs.

 I weighed up my options.
 I considered adding yet more Nutella, but figured that any resulting dough would be too sticky to be useful.
 So instead, I added a little milk.

 Needless to say, the following day I set this right.
 It was the work of a moment to make delicious Nutella sandwich cookies.

 Tea and biscuits

-Easy and delicious
+Easy and delicious Nutella shortbread cookies

 3 ingredients.
 Mix, roll, cut, bake.
 Couldn’t be simpler.

-Want deliciously easy, family-friendly recipes like this one delivered straight to your inbox?
-Click here to sign up.
+If you want deliciously easy, family-friendly recipes like this one delivered straight to your inbox, simply click here to subscribe.
 (Of course, I’ll never pass on your email address to anyone.)

 Nutella shortbread hearts

-- 150 g Nutella (½ cup)
+- 150 g Nutella

 - 150 g self-raising flour

 - 50 ml milk

 - Preheat the oven to 180°C (350°F).
 Line a baking sheet with parchment or a non-stick liner.